wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 ## Receiving the data at the service end

 The agents authenticate to the Cloud App Discovery service using the machine specific client authentication certificate referenced above and forwards data over an encrypted channel. <br>
-The Cloud App Discovery service’s analytics pipeline processes metadata for each customer separately by logically partitioning it through all stages of the analytics pipeline.
+The Cloud App Discovery service's analytics pipeline processes metadata for each customer separately by logically partitioning it through all stages of the analytics pipeline.
 The analyzed metadata drives the various reports in the portal.

 The unprocessed metadata and the analyzed metadata are stored for up to 180 days.
 In addition, customers can choose to capture the analyzed metadata in an Azure blob storage account of their choosing.